-The Health and Safety Management Group, chaired by the Director of Organisational Development has been established to engage representatives of both management and recognised trade union representatives.
-The group will develop and implement measures to ensure the health and safety at work of employees and of customers who are affected by our activities.
+The Health and Safety Management Group, chaired by the Director Strategic Services has been established to engage representatives of both management and recognised trade union representatives.
+The group will develop and implement measures to ensure the health and safety at work of colleagues and of customers who are affected by our activities.
 The group will monitor the health and safety performance of any organisations engaged to carry out work on our behalf.

 The committee will meet a minimum of four times a year to discuss and make recommendations on strategic health and safety issues to management.
-Minutes of the committee will go to the Corporate Management Team (CMT) and the Board.
-In addition, they will be circulated throughout the organisation through the Employee Hub and form part of team briefing / newsletters where appropriate.
+Minutes of the committee will go to the Vico Executive Team (VET) and the Board.
+In addition, they will be circulated throughout the organisation through the Colleague Hub and form part of team briefing / newsletters where appropriate.
 Information and minutes from the Health and Safety Management Group will be reviewed at the Governance Committee.